lumol-org/lumol/README.md

 Lumol is a classical molecular simulation engine that provides a solid base for developing new algorithms and methods.
 Using Lumol, you can customize the behavior of all the algorithms in a simulation.
-Adding a new force field, customizing Monte-Carlo moves or molecular dynamics integrators is easy and well documented.
+Adding a new force field, customizing Monte Carlo moves or molecular dynamics integrators is easy and well documented.

 Lumol goals are to be flexible, reliable and extensible.
 For us, this means that this software should be:

-- **flexible**: the code can simulate all kind of systems, from proteins to crystals, using various methods: molecular dynamics, Monte-Carlo, *etc.*
+- **flexible**: the code can simulate all kind of systems, from proteins to crystals, using various methods: molecular dynamics, Monte Carlo, *etc.*
 - **reliable**: the code is well tested, both at the function level; and at the simulation level, checking thermodynamic properties of the systems;
 - **extendable**: the code is modular, object-oriented, well documented,